Poem: The Years Flow Through

 without us

-my love, we are redefining our narrative
+my love, we are redefining our narratives

 my love, I wish you could’ve been there to see